regosen/Gapless-5/README.md

   - caveat: you will hear gaps/loading delays if you skip tracks quickly enough or jump to arbitrary tracks
 - **volume**
   - default = 1.0 (0 = silent, 1.0 = loudest)
+- **crossfade**
+  - crossfade amount in milliseconds
+  - note: crossfades only while transitioning between tracks, not when you start playback
+- **crossfadeShape**
+  - `CrossfadeShape.None` (plays both tracks at full volume)
+  - `CrossfadeShape.Linear`
+  - `CrossfadeShape.EqualPower` (default)
+- **skipNativeLookahead**
+  - Gapless5 has an internal lookahead estimator for seamless transitions, set this to true if you don't want it
+  - (you can implement your own lookahead using `crossfade` with `crossfadeShape` set to `CrossfadeShape.None`)
 - **playbackRate**
   - default = 1.0
   - multiplier for the playback speed, higher = plays faster, lower = plays slower